Bobby Eaton: Tag teams and singles appearances (1993–1995)

-The Blue Bloods (1995–1996)
+Blue Bloods (1995–1996)

 After Bad Attitude quietly ended, Eaton was placed with British snob Lord Steven Regal.
 A series of vignettes followed, in which Regal educated Eaton on how to be a man of class and sophistication.
-Eaton became "Earl Robert Eaton" and along with Regal and "Squire" David Taylor, formed The Blue Bloods.
+Eaton became "Earl Robert Eaton" and along with Regal and "Squire" David Taylor, formed the Blue Bloods.
 The team initially feuded with the Nasty Boys (Brian Knobs and Jerry Sags), their complete opposites in terms of "sophistication" and presentation.
 They also feuded with Harlem Heat (Booker T and Stevie Ray) over the World Tag Team Championship, but never took the belts.
 In all of 1996 the team members made only one pay-per-view (PPV) appearance, as individuals in the "Lethal Lottery" during May's Slamboree.
 Later that year, Regal won the World Television Championship.
 Not long after, Eaton was moved out of the group, turning on his partners, and wrestled Regal for the television championship on two occasions.